 Training variables — Measures to reduce running injuries often include modifying training variables, such as mileage and intensity.
 A systematic review concluded that reducing the distance, frequency, and duration of running may be effective in preventing soft tissue injuries in runners .

 In male runners, excessive mileage is associated with higher injury rates.
-Multiple observational studies report that training volumes of 65 kilometers (40 miles) or more per week increase the risk of injury [2,3,10,12].
+Multiple observational studies report that training volumes of 65 km (40 miles) or more per week increase the risk of injury [2,3,10,12].
 While most sports medicine practitioners believe excessive mileage also affects female runners, well designed clinical studies have not been performed.
 It is unclear if more experienced runners are less susceptible.

 Abrupt changes in training regimens can contribute to running injuries.
 Studies of military recruits report that sudden increases in training volume or changes in the type of training (eg, adding hill running) increase injury rates .
 Although many sports medicine physicians advocate the 10 percent rule (ie, increase training volume by no more than 10 percent per week), a randomized trial of this approach in 532 novice runners reported no reduction in injuries (20.8 versus 20.3 percent with standard training) .
 Nevertheless, common sense would suggest that gradual increases in training volume are less likely to cause injury than sudden increases.